IBE160/SG-Gruppe-A/proposal.md

    - After confirming inputs, the user clicks “Generate Cover Letter.”
    - The AI model processes both the CV data and the job ad to create a tailored cover letter draft.
    - The letter appears in a dual-view editor, showing both the generated text and key insights (e.g., how well the content matches the job ad).
+   - generating the cover letter should not take more than 2 minutes see @docs/brainstorming- time for the LLM to give a feedback-Thursday, October 30, 2025.md

 6. **Review and Edit:**
    - The user can manually edit the text directly in the editor.